-For OSF dollars, applications are preferred for expansion of programs and services or new programs and services.
+For OSF dollars, applications will be accepted for continuation and/or expansion of programs and services and new programs and services.
 Applicants must state the specific manner in which funds will be used.
 Applicants for both ATF and OSF dollars must track expenditures for each funding source separately, pursuant to state statutes, and must track separate program outcomes, including individuals served and units of service.